Skip to content

 • Non-Academic Support

-According to the OAS website, “the CARE Network is designed to be one of the ways to help connect current students with the resources to help support them”.
-Referrals for CVM students will be brought forward to the CVM’s CARE team for review in confidence and independent of the faculty overseeing their academic assessment at the time of referral.
-Upon review, the CVM’s CARE team will determine the appropriate course of action or intervention.
+The college will maintain an internal CARE team of administrators who will liaise with the central CARE Network managed through the Office of Advocacy and Success (OAS).
+The CARE Network is designed to be one of the ways to help connect current students with the resources to help support them.”
+Referrals for DVM students will be brought forward to the College of Veterinary Medicine CARE team for review in confidence and independent of the faculty overseeing their academic assessment at the time of referral.
+Upon review, the college’s CARE team will determine the appropriate course of action or intervention.

 • Wellness